mehdizarepour/text-style-editor/README.md

       - asset: packages/text_style_editor/fonts/Billabong.ttf
 ```

-To see the list of all suported fonts, [click here](https://github.com/mehdizarepour/text_style_editor/tree/master/lib/fonts)
+To see the list of all supported fonts, [click here](https://github.com/mehdizarepour/text_style_editor/tree/master/lib/fonts)

 ## How to use